 top of page

-• Writer's pictureRichard Hughes
+Writer's pictureRichard Hughes

-The Obsession With Eternal Adolescence
+Eternal Adolescence

-What I mean by this is that their emotional, physical and cognitive responses to stress and anxiety mirror how they felt and responded when they were children or teenagers.
+One of the most common issues I hear from people is that their emotional, physical, and cognitive responses to stress and anxiety mirror how they felt and responded when they were children or teenagers.

 I’ll give you an example here.
 A work colleague is being tricky and self-serving.
 You may find yourself kicking off or being passive aggressive in response, or alternatively, you may retreat and allow the colleague to trample all over you.

 We all have an adult sense of self, but we have to consciously apply it - create a new habit if you like - and be aware of what it feels like and does.
-We have to allow it to come foreground.
-Often in therapy we explore the adult sense of self, because of course the nuance of it is different for everyone.
-However, there are some fundamentals:
+We have to allow it to come foreground, whilst not cutting off our younger part.
+Often in therapy we explore the interrelation between the child and adult sense of self, because of course the nuance is different for everyone.

-An adult sense of self can be emotional, but it understands boundaries.
+An adult sense of self understands boundaries.

 The adult sense of self respects others' ability to think for themselves.